 Catherine Magner is the Program Manager for CMSC’s MSC Teacher Training.
 She manages the in-person and live online MSC Teacher Training Programs in the United States, as well as the Teacher Training Practicums.
 As a trained MSC teacher, she teaches MSC to the community at Ramapo College of New Jersey and is an adjunct professor teaching MSC to Ramapo students.
 Gardening and healthy cooking are two of Catherine’s most beloved pastimes.
 She also delights in parenting her teenage son; connecting with neighbors, family, and friends; and deepening her mindfulness practice, particularly through sitting and walking meditations.
 Previously, Catherine worked as the manager of a creative studio in an advertising agency, a marketing and program coordinator for an Integrative Medicine Center at Morristown Hospital, and the managing director of a Mindfulness Center at Ramapo College of New Jersey.
 When her schedule allows, she is a peer leader for the New York Insight Meditation Center New Jersey Sangha.

-Rachel Tayse supports the Self-Compassion In Psychotherapy (SCIP) program at CMSC by attending to communication, program coordination, and online platform management.
-She is a trained conflict mediator and passionate about social justice.
-Prior to joining CMSC, she managed sustainable agriculture and food system projects.
-Rachel is a ‘mindful farmer’, tending her two-acre organic produce farm at her home in Columbus, Ohio.
+Rachel Tayse (she/her) coordinates technical and project management systems across CMSC and supports the Self-Compassion In Psychotherapy (SCIP) program, silent retreats and DEIB course.
+She is a trained conflict mediator, social justice advocate, and hospice volunteer.
+Prior to joining CMSC, she initiated and managed creative sustainable agriculture and food system projects for non-profits throughout Ohio.
+Passionate about seasonal eating and Appalchian foodways, Rachel considers herself a ‘mindful farmer’, tending her two-acre organic homestead with her teen in Columbus, Ohio.

 Chandni Karmacharya supports participants throughout their Teacher Training journey at CMSC.
 She was born and raised in Kathmandu, Nepal, and has been living in Vancouver, Canada since 2007.
 She has a diverse work experience background in public health mixed-methods research, yoga teaching and administrative coordination.
 These various experiences have allowed her to develop a holistic understanding of individual well-being.
 Her vision is to cultivate a person-centred and trauma-conscious world that empowers and enables people to thrive.
 Enthusiast of forests, ocean dips, all things October (fall, halloween and Dashain) and weekly art nights.